deegitalbe/laravel-trustup-io-audit/README.md

 ## 🛠️ Custom implementation with relation

 ### Refer to [laravel-trustup-io-external-model-relation](https://github.com/deegitalbe/laravel-trustup-io-external-model-relations#readme) if you need more documentation on how relations work.
-Here You will have to define Necessary methods to retrieve your logs.
-## Here you will need to prepare your model.
+## Preparing your model.

 ```shell
 <?php